edwardgoldring/website/content/home/about.md

 # Biography

-I am an incoming Lecturer in Comparative Politics at the [University of Melbourne](https://arts.unimelb.edu.au/school-of-social-and-political-sciences).
+I am a Lecturer in Comparative Politics at the [University of Melbourne](https://arts.unimelb.edu.au/school-of-social-and-political-sciences).
 I study authoritarian politics, mainly from a global comparative perspective, and have a particular interest in North Korea.

 I am currently working on two main projects.
 First, a book manuscript, *Purges: How Dictators Fight to Survive*, examines the causes and effects of elite purges.
 I argue that dictators purge elites to consolidate power, punish insubordination, and scapegoat them to alleviate popular threats.
 Rather than fomenting instability, purges help dictators survive.
 Second, I am working on a project about how dictators manage elites to facilitate succession, which uses quantitative and qualitative data from North Korea.